mittelmark/microemacs/README.md

 It contains the following changes:

+* improved  terminal mode for  suspend-emacs  with using alternative  terminal buffer (thanks to Steven Phillips)
+* adding schemes (themes) [Ayu Light](https://github.com/ayu-theme/ayu-colors)
+  and [Dracula](https://github.com/dracula/dracula-theme)
+* Markdown mode (folding, template file, syntax hilghlighting, outline in item list, embedding Tcl, Python, R and Dot code in fences with syntax highlight)
+* font size increase and decrease using Ctrl-Plus and Ctrl-Minus keys
+* Darwin 20, 21, 22 builds using Github actions
+* Windows builds using cross compilation on Ubuntu with Github actions
 * fix for str_errlist[errno] by replacing it with strerror(errno) on Linux x64
   Fedora with gcc 10.3
-* adding schemes (themes) [Ayu Light](https://github.com/ayu-theme/ayu-colors)
-  and [Dracula](https://github.com/dracula/dracula-theme)
-* Markdown mode (folding, template file, syntax hilghlighting, outline in item list, embedding Tcl and R code in fences with syntax highlight)
+* fix for hang on error bug if using the -n command line switch
+* updates on documentation

 Here the Ayu Light theme which is defined in the file [schemeal.emf](src/macros/schemeal.emf)